Jordanian Food Culture: Everything You Need to Know

 Fasuli Akhdar is not exclusively a Jordanian dish, but is one of my personal favorites.
 It is a tomato-based soup with green beans and meat.
 Each person is given a bowl of the soup and eats from a communal platter of rice.

 Koosa is another one of my favorite dishes so far and is also the most extensive dish to create, taking around three days to make.
-Koosa is Arabic for zucchini, which is stuffed with rice and meat and then cooked.
+The word Koosa is Arabic for zucchini, which is stuffed with rice and meat and then cooked.
 It is sometimes eaten with chicken necks.

 Rashouf is a sharab-based soup with hummus and lentils.
 To serve this food, bread is placed on a platter and the soup is spooned over the bread.
 My advice: like with Mansef, if you are sensitive to dairy, go easy on this dish the first time.